 It is estimated that only 5% are being caught judging by the reports of passengers contacting the police after they have arrived at their destination.
 They sit in the back row of the plane observing where bags are, behind or away from the passengers, and systematically pull them from the overhead lockers, while passengers rest or watch movies, take them to the back of the plane and steal any valuable contents.
 They prey on foreign airlines as the penalties are so lenient, the pay-off makes it worth the risk.

 I naively have never thought of robbers operating on planes, but now I have experienced it first-hand, there are a few takeaways:

 - Hand luggage should ALWAYS be locked.

-- Do not assume luggage under your seat is safe…last week one passenger had her purse stolen by the guy sitting next to her while she slept!
+- Do not assume luggage under your seat is safe.
+Last week, a passenger had her purse stolen by the guy sitting next to her while she slept.

-- If in doubt, wear or keep any valuables ON YOU at all times!
+- If in doubt, wear or keep any valuables on your person at all times.

 - Don’t assume, like me, that everyone on a flight is a law-abiding citizen.

 - Do not assume business class travel is secure.
 Robbers can be wealthy.”